anandha2017/agentsmith/1_debating_bots/README.md

 - The debate is limited to 4 rounds to keep API costs reasonable
 - Error handling is included to gracefully handle API failures
 - The conversation is formatted for easy reading in the saved file

+## Troubleshooting

+If you encounter errors when running the script, try the following:

+- **ModuleNotFoundError: No module named 'dotenv'**: Make sure you've installed the python-dotenv package with `pip3 install python-dotenv`
+- **ModuleNotFoundError: No module named 'openai'**: Install the OpenAI package with `pip3 install openai`
+- **ModuleNotFoundError: No module named 'anthropic'**: Install the Anthropic package with `pip3 install anthropic`
+- **API key errors**: Ensure your API keys in env.local are valid and correctly formatted

+If you're using a system with multiple Python installations, make sure to use the correct Python command (`python3` instead of `python`) and the corresponding pip command (`pip3` instead of `pip`).

+## Example Output

+The debate generates a humorous and sarcastic conversation between Tesla and Lamarr, with each character maintaining their unique personality while discussing modern software development concepts.
+The output is saved to a timestamped file (e.g., `debate_20250306_152426.txt`) and also printed to the console in real-time.

 ## License